cncf/kubernetes-community-days/content/organizing.md

 * Community Ambassadors
 * [Meetup groups](/events/)

 Check the GitHub Repo issues for other individuals who have expressed an interest in organizing an event in your area.
-If there are no GitHub issues for your area, create a [GitHub issue](https://github.com/cncf/kubernetes-community-days/issues/new) following the template to express an interest in organizing an event in your area.
+If there are no GitHub issues for your area, create an [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=planningevent&template=interest.md) to express an interest in organizing an event in your area.

 Cloud Native Computing Foundation helps support Kubernetes Community Days with guidance and promotion.
 We will cover all the key aspects of holding an event in the sections below, with break out documents for extended sections.